pmerson/architecture-view-template/README.md

  - Complement structural diagrams with behavior diagrams when appropriate.
    - Examples of behavior diagrams: sequence diagram, activity diagram, state machine diagram.
    - The template has a placeholder for behavior diagrams.
- - Record important design decisions using ADRs.
+ - Record important design decisions using [ADRs](https://github.com/pmerson/ADR-template).
 Then add links to ADRs in the view.
  - If content is out of date, delete it or visibly mark it as out-of-date.
- - Documenting or revising an architecture view is a task that can be tracked in your backlog
+ - Creating an architecture view is a task that can be tracked in your backlog.
  - This template is a suggestion that you may want to adopt or adapt.
 In any case, establishing and sharing a template for architecture views in your team or organization is a good idea.